Nakilon/directlink/README.md

 #### about slow retries

-Some network exceptions like `SocketError` may be not permanent (local network issues) so `NetHTTPUtils` (that resolves redirect at the beginning of `DirectLink()` call) by default retries exponentially increasing retry delay until it gets to 3600sec, but such exceptions can have permanent for reasons like canceled web domain.
+Some network exceptions like `SocketError` may be not permanent (local network issues) so `NetHTTPUtils` (that resolves redirect at the beginning of `DirectLink()` call) by default retries exponentially increasing retry delay until it gets to 3600sec, but such exceptions can have permanent reasons like a canceled web domain.
 To see it:
 ```ruby
 NetHTTPUtils.logger.level = Logger::WARN
 ```